emsterdam1/anRNAlab-Protocols/General/Restriction-Digest.md

   | ddH2O || **12-X**  µL |
   || **Total** | **15** µL |

+   *Restriction enzymes are not active in all buffers, be sure to check whether all enzymes used are active in chosen buffer.*

+   *If no buffer is compatible with all desired enzymes, a sequential digestion (with buffer exchange in between) is required.*

-   *Digesting 1-2 µg is sufficient if planning on gel purification, but 100-200 ng is all that is required for an analytical gel*
+   *Digesting 1-2 µg is sufficient if planning on gel purification, but 100-200 ng is all that is required for an analytical gel.*

  **3.** Digest at 37 °C for necessary amount of time.
    * *Note: be aware that some enzymes have nonspecific STAR activity and are unsuitable for longer (overnight) digestions*